 3. ZZ Plant (Zamioculcas zamiifolia)

-Try to keep it off the floor since ZZ plants are toxic to humans and pets.
+Try to keep your ZZ plant off the floor since its leaves are toxic to humans and pets.
 Don’t let children or pets chew on the leaves of the ZZ plant because it contains calcium oxalate crystals.
-The crystals can cause vomiting and difficulty breathing.
-It can also result in swelling of lips, tongue, and mouth and excessive drooling.

 Name | ZZ Plant |